SwiftcordApp/Swiftcord/README.md

 Implemented most core message-related features from the official client, including basic markdown and embeds, stickers (lottie/PNG), and editing and deleting events.
+Animated media, like profile images, server icons and profile banners are supported too!
 You can now send attachments (both from the file picker and by dragging and dropping) with your messages too!
 DMs now have first-class support!